 Course Programme – Sample Itinerary, (Flexible According to Weather, Conditions & Team Aspirations).

-- Day 1 – Easy / big boot scrambling & rock climbing in the Chamonix Valley.
-This is an important training day and gives the opportunity to start developing your alpine & rock movement skills & climbing rope work whilst sampling some of the superb alpine rock in the Aiguilles Rouges / middle mountains.
+- Day 1 – Rope work revision – Rock climbing & scrambling in the Chamonix Valley.
+This is an enjoyable and important initial training day and gives the opportunity to start developing your alpine & rock movement skills & climbing rope work whilst sampling some of the superb alpine rock in the Aiguilles Rouges / middle mountains, eg from the Brevent or Les Cheserys.

-- Day 3 – Ascend Chamonix’s famous high mountain lift, the Aiguille du Midi (3842m) to access the remarkable area of rock, ice and mixed climbs around the col du Midi.
+- Day 5 – Chamonix Aiguille du Midi.
+Ascend Chamonix’s famous high mountain lift, the Aiguille du Midi (3842m) to access the remarkable area of rock, ice and mixed climbs around the col du Midi.
 This day gives us the chance to develop more high mountain alpine techniques with a variety of possible route options including easy multi pitch mixed climbing or traversing classic alpine PD ridge terrain.

 This course is for people who already have some rock climbing experience, have used crampons and an ice axe before and want to develop alpine mountaineering skills.
 To get the most out of the training and suggested routes you will be able to second up to F5b (C. UK VS) and you will also need to be physically very fit and able to complete 5 full mountain days (eg. 6-8 hours in duration).